 About the Sleep Medicine Fellowship Program

 The Sleep Medicine Fellowship training program at Baylor College of Medicine offers comprehensive adult and pediatric clinical training and research opportunities.
-Our program is unique because of faculty, training sites, and diversity of pathology seen during the training year.
+Our program is unique because of faculty, training sites and diversity of pathology seen during the training year.

-The program is multidisciplinary with dedicated faculty who have received local, national and international recognition.
+The program is multidisciplinary, with dedicated faculty who have received local, national and international recognition.
 The faculty come from internal medicine, pediatrics, neurology, psychiatry and otolaryngology.
-Many of the participant faculty are well recognized within Baylor for their excellence in teaching and have been recipients of numerous teaching awards.
+Many of the participating faculty are well recognized within Baylor for their excellence in teaching and have been recipients of numerous teaching awards.
 The sleep medicine faculty are actively involved in clinical practice of sleep medicine, training and education in sleep medicine and research in various fields related to sleep medicine.

 The program uses multiple affiliated inpatient and outpatient clinical and sleep laboratory experiences in both the public and private setting.
 Various sites in this fellowship program provide patient, pathology, gender, age and socio-economic diversity.
 The experiences are comprehensive in breadth, depth and diversity of diagnoses, allowing the trainees the experiences needed to be adept in the practice of sleep medicine.

 The program has a comprehensive curriculum, addressing the full range of issues in clinical sleep research and clinical practice.
 The impact of normal sleep and the influence of disordered sleep on health and well-being are emphasized.
 The roles of the sleep specialist in primary, secondary and tertiary prevention and the collaboration with other health professionals are stressed.